-Illuminating connections can help students discuss more global themes such as complicated social issues and understand a shared sense of humanity.
+Illuminating connections can help students discuss global themes and cultural currents, such as complicated social issues, and understand a shared sense of humanity.

 Fostering a community in the classroom where students feel empowered to fail & grow.

-Building a safe community that allows for critique & feedback.
+Building a safe community that allows for critique & and feedback.

-Emphasizing a classroom that is inquiry-based with projects that encourage self-guided learning and helps de-centralize the classroom allowing for a broader base of ideas explored in the classroom.
+Emphasizing an inquiry-based classroom with projects that encourage self-guided learning and helps de-centralize the classroom, allowing for a broader base of ideas explored in the classroom.

-Read my full Teaching Philosophy Here (Coming Soon)
+Read my full Teaching Philosophy & DEI Statement.